MirandaFrudd/multi-class-program-test/diary_program.md

     end

     def mark_complete
-        # marks an entry as complete
+        # marks a task as complete
     end

     def complete?
-        marks a task as complete
+       # returns true if task is complete
     end
 end

 class Diary
+    def initialize
+        initializes with an empty array of contacts, tasks and diary entries end

     def add_entry(entry)
-        # adds an instance of entry
+        # adds an instance of DiaryEntry
     end

     def all_entries